✓ Updated February 2026

 Tuk-tuks (Auto Rickshaws)

-Ubiquitous and colorful, tuk-tuks are great for shorter distances and navigating narrower streets where cars might struggle.
-They offer a more local and open-air experience.
+These iconic three-wheelers are ubiquitous and great for shorter distances or navigating narrower streets where cars can't easily go.
+They offer a more local and sometimes adventurous way to travel.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.